rohanrao619/Deep_Neural_Networks_from_Scratch/README.md

 Their detailed description can be found [here](Deep_Neural_Networks_from_Scratch_using_NumPy.ipynb).

 ### MNIST Handwritten Digits Classification
-A Deep_Neural_Network object was created and trained with following configuration :
+A Deep_Neural_Network object was created and trained with the following configuration :

     model = Deep_Neural_Network()